 This is a rich, ambitious book that demands we take seriously not just the glass but also the class ceiling.

-Sam Friedman is Associate Professor in Sociology, London School of Economics.
+Sam Friedman is Associate Professor in Sociology, London School of Economics and a Commissioner at the Social Mobility Commission.
 He has published widely on social class, social mobility and elites.
 He is the author of Comedy and Distinction: The Cultural Currency of a ‘Good’ Sense of Humour (Routledge 2014) and the co-author of Social Class in the 21st Century (Penguin, 2015).
 He tweets as @SamFriedmanSoc

 Daniel Laurison is Assistant Professor at Swarthmore College, USA.
 Previously he was at the London School of Economics & Political Science.
-He tweets as @Daniel_Laurison
+He is Associate Editor of the British Journal of Sociology and tweets as @Daniel_Laurison

 Untangling the class pay gap

 View from the top